Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 VSU Core Curriculum (60 Semester Hours Required)

-Descriptions of the courses in the Core Curriculum are found in the Courses of Instruction Section, listed in alphabetical order by course prefix.
+Descriptions of the courses in the Core Curriculum are found in the Courses of Instruction section, listed in alphabetical order by course prefix.

 Any additional hours selected in the Core Curriculum by the student may be counted as electives in the major program, if allowed by the major program.